Drive In! (1980) - A Friday night at the Drive-In turns bloody for a group of high school students.

 Wild Webelo Summer (1984) - Summer camp slowly descends into chaos for this rebellious group of 10-12 year old Webelos.

-The Kid Who Wore Tennis Shoes (1984) - Uninspired children's movie [Made during one of the world periods in Manka Bros.
-History.]
+The Kid Who Wore Tennis Shoes (1984) - Uninspired children's movie.
+[Made during one of the worst, bleakest periods in Manka Bros.
+Studio history.]

-Mock II (1984) - From the Las Vegas stage, master impressionist Del Manners stars in his first film as a slacker-turned-fighter pilot who can imitate everyone, including his superior officers.
+Mock II (1984) - From the Las Vegas stage, master impressionist Del Manners stars in his first film as a slacker-turned-fighter pilot who can imitate everyone, including his superior offices.

 Pass The Baton (1984) - Produced directly after the 1984 Los Angeles Olympics.
 Story about four sprinters who overcame various terminal diseases to win the 4x100 meter relay Gold Medal.

 Dexy's Midnight Run (1984) - An Iowa college needs a band immediately for a charity fundraiser.
 Can Dexy's Midnight Runners get there in time?